Neuroscience-Based Coaching in Miami — North Miami Beach

 Dr. Sydney Ceruto, PhD — Founder, MindLAB Neuroscience

-Dr. Sydney Ceruto — PhD in Behavioral & Cognitive Neuroscience (NYU).
-Master’s degrees in Clinical Psychology and Business Psychology (Yale University).
-Lecturer, Wharton Executive Development Program.
-Executive Contributor, Forbes Coaching Council.
+Dr. Sydney Ceruto — Pioneer of Real-Time Neuroplasticity™.
+PhD in Behavioral & Cognitive Neuroscience (NYU).
+Two Master’s degrees in Psychology (Yale University).
+Lecturer, Wharton Executive Development Program — University of Pennsylvania.
 Founder, MindLAB Neuroscience (est. 2000 — 26+ years).
-Author, The Dopamine Code (Simon & Schuster, June 2026).
+Author, The Dopamine Code (Simon & Schuster, June 2026) and The Dopamine Code Workbook (October 2026).
+Featured in Forbes, USA Today, Newsweek, Business Insider, and CBS News.

 Success Stories